Gallogeta/MCS/index.md

 **My brief History**<br>

-Born in former Soviet Union (Estonia), inside the iron curtain, I was the only one who saw the furture.
-Nobody belived me and laughed at me.
-On 1990 I heard Finnish National Hymn and I felt warmth and hope.
-It was illegal to listen other music than Soviet Union music.
-My father and uncle modified radio signals to reach Helsinki and we cought every night at 00.00 Yle radio station Finnish Hymn.
-In these moments I belived in humanity.<br>
+Born in the former Soviet Union (Estonia), within the Iron Curtain, I was the only one who envisioned the future.
+No one believed me and laughed at my ideas.
+In 1990, I heard the Finnish National Anthem and felt a surge of warmth and hope.
+It was illegal to listen to music other than Soviet Union propaganda.
+My father and uncle modified radio signals to reach Helsinki, and we secretly tuned into the Yle radio station at midnight every night to catch the Finnish Hymn.
+In those moments, I held onto my belief in humanity.<br>
-When I was 12, I saw a dream where I invented something that changed the world.
-When waking up I tried to remember what it was and tried to draw it.
-Then I understood that I can't jump if I haven't learned to walk and run first.
-After that I wanted to draw as proficienly as possible.
-I learned and studied, practiced every day until I was the best artist in my school.<br>
+When I was 12, I had a dream where I invented something that changed the world.
+Upon waking up, I tried desperately to remember what it was and sketched it out.
+Then, I realized that I couldn't jump if I hadn't learned to walk and run first.
+From that moment on, I aspired to become the best artist possible.
+I studied, learned, and practiced daily until I was the top artist in my school.

-I love sport also. __(What?
-Can't I be smart and sporty??)__ First to jump, I needed to learn how to walk and run.
-So I joined Track & Field club.
-I trained so hard every day and eventually I was able to jump high and long.
-So my main was long jump and triple jump.
-My personal record is 7m.31cm and triple jump 14m.30cm.
-I made it.
-I am National Champion of 2007.
-And European second.
-SO you see hard work always pays. <br>
+I'm also passionate about sports.
+Why can't someone be both intelligent and athletic?
+To jump, I first needed to master walking and running.
+So, I joined the Track & Field club.
+I trained rigorously every day and eventually achieved the ability to jump high and long.
+My primary events were long jump and triple jump.
+My personal best is 7.31 meters in the long jump and 14.30 meters in the triple jump.
+I accomplished my goal.
+I became the National Champion in 2007 and a European runner-up.
+You see, hard work truly pays off. <br>

-When I moved in Finland, I started working as a low level cleaner.
-Dead bodies, dead apartments, windows, floor waxing etc. I said to myself:"Even if im a cleaner, i'll be the best cleaner in Helsinki!"
-7 years later, I am.
-I got invites from goverment institutes and popular companies in Finland to wax their floors or clean windows.<br>
+When I moved to Finland, I began working as a low-level cleaner.
+My duties included cleaning up after deceased individuals, cleaning abandoned apartments, washing windows, and waxing floors.
+I made a promise to myself: "Even if I'm a cleaner, I'll be the best cleaner in Helsinki!"
+Seven years later, I achieved that goal.
+I received invitations from government institutions and renowned Finnish companies to wax their floors and clean their windows.

-Same time, when I was cleaning, I wanted to learn how to sing opera.
-I had no musical education.
-So I started practicing and learning from books and videos.
-Went to see choirs and choir practicies.
-After 5 years of training opera I managed to hold my own public Opera Concert and I was takes and a Bass 2 operas singer in Musiikkitalo (Music House) opera choir.<br>
+Simultaneously, while cleaning, I developed a passion for learning opera.
+Despite having no formal musical education, I started practicing and learning from books and videos.
+I attended choir performances and rehearsals.
+After five years of dedicated opera training, I successfully organized my own public opera concert.
+Additionally, I was accepted as a bass 2 opera singer in the Musiikkitalo (Music House) opera choir.<br>

 **NOW**<br>
-Now I am going to learn cyber security and coding.
-Even, if people don't see my potensial or are afraid to hire me, I'll be one of the best professionals.
-Human potential has no limits.
-Limits are only in social enviroment made by those who ddon't want me to succeed or are just afraid out-of-the-box thinking.
+Now, I'm embarking on a journey to learn cybersecurity and coding.
+Even if people doubt my potential or hesitate to hire me, I'm determined to become one of the best professionals in the field.
+Human potential is boundless.
+Limitations only exist within the social environment created by those who fear my success or are resistant to unconventional thinking.<br>

 ### Cat